-Clinical and educational psychologist appear on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging people skilled in those jobs to work in New Zealand.
+Clinical psychologist appears on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled clinical psychologists from overseas to work in New Zealand.

 Types of employers varied

-Psychologists can work for a wide range of employers, including:
+Psychologists can work for a range of employers, including:

 - district health boards

-- government departments such as the Department of Corrections, Ministry of Education, Child, Youth and Family, ACC or the Defence Force
+- government departments such as Department of Corrections, Ministry of Education, Oranga Tamariki – Ministry for Children, ACC and the New Zealand Defence Force

 - iwi organisations